 Helping the aftercoming head to flex in upright breech births

 When women are in upright positions, many breech births will proceed completely spontaneously because the birth canal follows the flow of gravity.
 However, the attending clinician may need to assist, either because maternal effort no longer results in steady progress, or because the baby appears compromised and assistance will result in a quicker delivery.
 In this blog, I describe one manoeuvre to help in upright breech births.

 The shoulder press is very effective in the following circumstances:

 - The aftercoming head has descended through the pelvic inlet and is either on the perineum (chin visible) or mid-pelvis (chin not visible, but easily reached in the sacral space); and the occiput is anterior

-- The mother is in an upright, forward-leaning position (e.g. hands/knees or kneeling)
+- The mother is in an upright, forward-leaning position (e.g. all fours or kneeling)